In the SEO tab you can configure the way this Page Experience will look like when a potential visitor finds it on a search engine.

 - Canonical URL A canonical tag (aka "rel canonical") is a way of telling search engines that a specific URL represents the master copy of a page.
 Using the canonical tag prevents problems caused by identical or "duplicate" content appearing on multiple URLs.
 Practically speaking, the canonical tag tells search engines which version of a URL you want to appear in search results.

 In the Social Info tab, you can configure the way the Experience's card looks like when it is shared on social media.
+The recommended size of the thumbnail image is 1200x627 pixels.

 Note By publishing your landing page and editing your page SEO settings, Google or Bing search will not automatically index your page.